febkosq8/ArduinoSmartAlert/README.md

 # ArduinoSmartAlert
-Smart Intruder Alert System Using Ultrasonic Sensors & Arduino
+Smart Intruder Alert System that comprises a combo of HC-SRO4 Ultrasonic Sensor, a Buzzer, LED's & Arduino Uno